samply/beam/README.md

 ![Architecture Schema](./doc/Architecture.svg)

-Samply.Beam consists of two centrally run components and a proxy at the distributed nodes.
+*Samply.Beam* consists of two centrally run components and one proxy at each distributed node.
 The *Samply.Broker* is the central component responsible for facilitating connections, storing and forwarding tasks and messages, and communication with the central *Certificate Authority*, a [Hashicorp Vault](https://github.com/hashicorp/vault) instance managing all certificates required for signing and encrypting the payload.
-The local *Samply.Proxys* andle all communication with the broker,
+The local *Samply.Proxy* handles all communication with the broker, as well as authentication, encryption and signatures.

+## Features

+ - Made for strict network environment in University Hospitals:
+   - Highly performant even with exotic proxy and wirewall systems
+   - No DMZ, ..., required
+   - Covers akk commen connection patters: Point-to-Point, Fan-Out, Fan-In, Queues, ...
+ - End-to-End security by using AES-GCM encryption and digital signatures
+ - Local component for easy integration: Handles all "plumbing", such as authentication, network issues, ...
+ - Easily endensible: Content agnostic, open REST interface, simple to use, simple to adapt

 ## Getting started
 Running the `central` binary will open a central broker instance listening on `0.0.0.0:8080`.
 The instance can be queried via the API (see next section).